 Total Regional Savings: Energy savings associated with all market changes.
 Total Regional Savings represents the trackable adoption in the market for the efficient product or service.
 This only captures first-year savings.

-Baseline Savings: Energy savings from market growth and change that would naturally occur without any market intervention on behalf of efficiency including any utility, NEEA, Bonneville Power Administration, and Energy Trust of Oregon funded intervention.
+Baseline Savings: Energy savings from market growth and change that would naturally occur without any market intervention on behalf of efficiency including any utility, NEEA, Bonneville Power Administration and Energy Trust of Oregon funded intervention.

 Local Programs: These are savings counted through the Bonneville Power Administration, the Energy Trust of Oregon and local utilities.
 NEEA estimates and forecasts these values by surveying these stakeholders about their local programs on an annual basis.